3. Raw data processing#

 3.2.
 Alignment and mapping#

-While the specific algorithms, data structures, and time and space trade-offs made by different alignment and mapping approaches can vary greatly, we can roughly categorize existing approaches along two axes:
+While these tools vary in their specific algorithms, data structures, and trade-offs in time and space complexity, their approaches can generally be categorized along two axes:

 3.2.1.
 Types of mapping#